mposch/OptiminerZcash/README.md

 net rate, i.e., with fee deducted.
 What you see is what You get!

 ## Changelog
-- [0.3.1a]Fix windows connection failure and wrong binary name.
 - [0.3.1] Slight improvement on hashing speed on some cards.
 - [0.3.1] Turn off writing to log file.
 - [0.3.1] Enable thread-safe mode for logging library.